 NOW TAKING APPOINTMENTS!

-We are now taking appointments for our new clinic, opening 17th August.
-Please phone 085 2122030 to make enquiries or to book an assessment.
+We are now taking appointments for our newest branch of The Speech Centre!
+Please phone 085 2122030 to make enquiries or to book an appointment.
 We will be taking all precautions regarding Covid-19, including hand sanitising stations, face shields, and pre-attendance health checks.

 We are in the Marino Medical Centre, recently re-located to just 100m from Bantry General Hospital.

-Turn left into the Dromleigh Resouce Centre and we are in the medical centre 100 metres ahead of you!
+Turn left into the Dromleigh Resource Centre and we are in the medical centre 100 metres ahead of you, with ample free parking, and a relaxed friendly environment.

 Overall, I would say my experience with the Speech Centre has been one which has encouraged, helped and benefited me greatly.
 The approach is both gentle and affirming, yet has also enabled me to journey much further along the road of control than I would ever have imagined possible.
 I now have more hope, more control and can see that I should not be defined by this speech impediment.